 - If you or anyone living in your home have been convicted or pleaded guilty or no contest to a felony crime, you might be disqualified from becoming a Partner Family.

 When a child is placed in your home, Partner Families are expected to participate in child’s case by participating in the following:

-- It is an expectation that each Partner Family work with our children’s biological parents
+- It is an expectation that each Partner Family work with our children’s biological parents.

 - Partner Families are expected and encouraged to attend all court hearings related to their children’s cases.

-- Case staffings are held to discuss the progress of your child’s case.
+- Case staffings are held to discuss the progress of the child’s case.
 Partner Families are expected and encouraged to attend all staffings possible either in person or by phone in order to provide insight on the children’s progress and needs.

 Some excellent family engagement activities include: